Quad9DNS/documentation/docs/FAQs.md

 The simplest test is to open [on.quad9.net](https://on.quad9.net) in your browser of choice.

+## Protocol Test - Confirm on which Protocol Quad9 received your query

+Confirm which protocol is used when Quad9 receives your DNS queries.
+This is particularly relevant after setting up DNS encryption, such as DNS over TLS or DNS over HTTPS, in the operating system, router, DNS forwarder.

+Execute the following command and refer to the possible responses below:

+=== "Windows (PowerShell/Terminal)"

+    `Resolve-DnsName -Type txt proto.on.quad9.net.`
+=== "MacOS/Linux/Unix (Terminal)"

+    `dig +short txt proto.on.quad9.net.`

+Possible Responses:

+* do53-udp (53/UDP - Plaintext)
+* do53-tcp (53/TCP - Plaintext)
+* doh (443/TCP - DNS over HTTPS)
+* dot (853/TCP - DNS over TLS)
+* dnscrypt-udp (UDP - DNSCrypt)
+* dnscrypt-tcp (TCP - DNSCrypt)

+If you do not receive a response (NXDOMAIN), then Quad9 was not used to perform this DNS query.

 ## Identifying a Quad9 block

 The quickest way to see if a domain is blocked at Quad9 is using our [Blocked Domain Tester](https://quad9.net/result).